microsoft/finops-toolkit/docs/_reporting/hubs/README.md

 ## 📦 What's included

-The default deployment of FinOps hub template includes the following resources:
+The FinOps hub template includes the following resources:

-- Storage account (Data Lake Storage Gen2) to hold all cost data.
 - Data Factory instance to manage data ingestion and cleanup.
+- Storage account (Data Lake Storage Gen2) as a staging area for data ingestion.
+- Azure Data Explorer (Kusto) as a scalable datastore for advanced analytics (optional).
 - Key Vault to store the Data Factory system managed identity credentials.

-If you would like to use the new Azure Data Explorer features, you will need to enbale the parameter **dataExplorerName**.
-To learn more about the parameters needed to deploy Hubs with ADX, refer to the [template](../hubs/template.md) page.

-Once deployed, you can report on the data in ADX dashboards (__comming soon__), Power BI or by connecting to the storage account directly.
+Once deployed, you can report on the data directly using Data Explorer queries, Data Explorer dashboards, Power BI, or by connecting to the database or storage account directly.

 <img alt="Screenshot of the cost summary report" style="max-width:200px" src="https://user-images.githubusercontent.com/399533/216882658-45f026f1-c895-48ca-81e2-35765af8e29e.png">
 <img alt="Screenshot of the services cost report" style="max-width:200px" src="https://user-images.githubusercontent.com/399533/216882700-4e04b589-0580-4e49-9b40-9f5948792975.png">